-PaperCut works fine on Sierra but you may see an alert that Java needs to be installed.
+PaperCut works fine on High Sierra but after upgrading, you may see an alert that Java needs to be installed.
 The dialog box that pops up is misleading as clicking OK seems like the thing to do but you have to click “More Info…” to get to the actual download.
-Here is a direct link to the Java runtime update = https://support.apple.com/kb/DL1572?locale=en_US

 Installing applications.
 Gatekeeper is the system-wide setting that prevents non-approved apps from being installed on your Mac.
-In previous version of macOS, you could change the default setting of Gatekeeper to allow any app from anywhere to run.
+In version of macOS prior to 10.12, you could change the default setting of Gatekeeper to allow any app from anywhere to run.
 Now, you only have two options for the default, Mac App Store downloaded apps and Apple-approved apps.
 Things like our printer installers will likely not run automatically.
-One workaround is to use a right-click on an app and choose “Open”.
+One workaround is to use a right-click on an app and choose “Open” from the menu that appears, which will then allow you to open the file despite the warning.